tranquility-base/ca_wrapper/README.md

 This project was meant as a cost- and hassle-saving means to allow myself and other sysadmins the ability to set up CAs as needed (lots of different environments) and make it easy to manage internal-only certs while following naming conventions.
-Unfortunately was unable to complete and deploy to production due to other project priorities.
+Unfortunately I was unable to complete and deploy to production due to other project priorities.

 At the time there were other FOSS projects that tackled the same problem but